-Rasa (Rah'-sa) Creek Farm: suppliers of organic seed garlic and bulbils for sale to gardeners and farmers throughout Canada and the USA.
-(We're also a training center for Permaculture Design here in the Okanagan Valley of BC.)
+Rasa (Rah'-sa) Creek Farm: suppliers of certified organic & non-certified seed garlic and bulbils to gardeners and farmers across Canada and across borders.

-Seed Garlic: Thank you for choosing Rasa Creek Farm to be your supplier of quality organic and non-organic (grown naturally) seed garlic.
-Veteran garlic growers can zoom straight to our Online Garlic Store and begin ordering what they want, and beginners can learn everything they need to get started, from Cultivar Descriptions to garlic history to planting and how to grow your own.
+Rasa Creek Farm represents a team of growers who produce high quality, lab tested seed garlic bulbs and umbels.
+Bulk discounts are built into our shopping cart, but call for special pricing if ordering more than 1,000 bulbs.
+Veteran garlic growers can zoom straight to our Online Garlic Store and begin ordering what they want, and beginners can learn everything they need to get started, from detailed cultivar descriptions to how to grow your own.

 Post and Pre-Sales Support for Our Customers